Irving Joseph, Trinidad and Tobago’s Oldest Man, Turns 110

 BIOGRAPHY

-Aída Carmen Gandine Dodera was born in Montevideo, Uruguay on 4 May 1910.
-Her parents were José Gandine and Carmen Dodera.
-She had one twin sister named Elida Josefa, and two brothers Luis (born 1911) and Héctor (born 1912).
-In her youth, she was a neighbor of the biologist Clemente Estable.
+Aída Carmen Gandine Dodera was born in Montevideo, Uruguay on 4 May 1910, to José Gandine and Carmen Dodera.
+She had a twin sister, Elida Josefa, and two younger brothers, Luis (born 1911) and Héctor (born 1912).
+In her youth, she was a neighbor of renowned biologist Clemente Estable.

 On 15 March 1930, she married Rivera Francisco Carbone.
-The couple had four children: Nilda Gladys (born 12 May 1930), Nelson Raúl (1932–1932), Teresita (born 1945), and Beatriz (born 1948).
-Teresita was the first RH daughter in the country (a protein integrated in red blood cells or erythrocytes and through her determination the blood type is detected).
-Between her first and second daughter, she had five miscarriages (including Nelson Raúl).
+Together, they had four children: Nilda Gladys (born 12 May 1930), Nelson Raúl (1932–1932), Teresita (born 1945), and Beatriz (born 1948).
+Teresita was the first child in the country identified with the Rh factor—a protein found in red blood cells that plays a critical role in determining blood type.
+Between the births of her first and second daughters, Aída experienced five miscarriages, including the loss of Nelson Raúl.

-As of her 110th birthday, she had three daughters, nine grandchildren (including Gerardo, Gabriela and Román), 16 great-grandchildren, and three great-great-grandchildren.
-At the age of 110, she was able to move un-assisted.
+By her 110th birthday, she was the proud matriarch of a large family: three daughters, nine grandchildren (including Gerardo, Gabriela, and Román), 16 great-grandchildren, and three great-great-grandchildren.
+At 110, she was still able to move without assistance.

 RECOGNITION